Transplanted from New York City, I now live, laugh, and lead in Northwest Arkansas with my wife and three children.

 9. I believe truth exists whether I believe in it or not

 10. I can wiggle my ears

 My Biography (the long story)

-I’ve spent almost 25 years leading leaders in the military, corporate, and non-profit sectors.
-I have developed leaders at all levels in large and small companies alike, including J.P.
+I’ve spent 25 years leading leaders in the military, corporate, and non-profit sectors.
+I’ve developed leaders at all levels in large and small companies alike, including J.P.
 Morgan, AutoZone, HBO, and Walmart.
 Over the years I’ve worked many different jobs—from running a sports camp for refugee children in the Gaza strip to driving a forklift in Ohio to teaching improvisation in New York City.

 I graduated from West Point with a degree in Engineering Physics in 1995 to begin my career as an Army officer.
 After flight school I went on to command units in Europe and Asia as an attack helicopter pilot.
 While serving in the Army I lived on three different continents and traveled to another three, visiting a total of 48 countries.

 After leaving the Army, I put 20,000 miles on my motorcycle in six months driving around the continental United States.
 I finally settled in New York City where I trained and worked as a professional actor.
 That’s where I met and married my bride, Sarah.
 Following the birth of our first child, I got a “real” job as the Vice President of an international consulting firm where I built their leader development capability from scratch.